 Table 2: All inferred pairwise preference.

 It is noticeable that there are conflicting pairwise preference relationships in table 2.
-For example, both {a1, a3} and {a3, a1} are checked in WARP column.
+For example, both [a1, a3] and [a3, a1] are checked in WARP column.
 These represent cycles which are violations to the axioms.
 If we extract only non-conflicting or acyclic pairwise preference, we can fill table 3 which reports only the pairwise combinations of the alternatives.
 The marks in the third to the fifth column show that we can infer the valid cycle-free relationships within the pair.
-For example, [a1, a2] can be either a1 ≻ a2 or a1 ≺a2.
+For example, (a1, a2) can be either a1 ≻ a2 or a1 ≺a2.